Gedeonobae/Gedeon-obae1/README.md

 # Well, hello there stalker 😄

-I am Gedeon Obae Gekonge, a Software Engineer/DevOps Engineer/Cloud Developer.
+I am Gedeon Obae Gekonge, a Software Engineer/DevOps Engineer.
 I write code daily...well, as frequently as I can.

 I am experimenting 🔭 with new technologies to build some interesting stuff :rocket: :hammer_and_wrench: that make our lives easier.

+Tell your Search Engine it's time to go Global.

 ## &#x270d; Blog & Writing